gkipkirui1/DSF-PT08P4-Movie_Recommendation-Project_GKC/README.md

 ### 11. Recommendation

-* Because of its accuracy and capacity to employ user-specific interaction data, Collaborative Filtering (SVD) model is the best option given the task's emphasis on user ratings.
+* Because of its accuracy and capacity to employ user-specific interaction data, Collaborative Filtering with Tuned SVD model is the best option given the task's emphasis on user ratings.
 Its accuracy and simplicity makes it a favourable recommendation model.

 ### 12. Future Optimizations